 With over a decade of integrated work in the advertising, experiential, corporate, entertainment, publishing, and non-profit sectors, Ashley McKenzie-Barnes aims to bring together her unique cultural point of view and bridge the gap between community and corporate sectors.

-As a Creative Director and Design Lead, Ashley has conceptualized and executed large global campaigns across print, digital, social, video, web, OOH and experiential for large Canadian brands like Scotiabank, Bell Media, Virgin Radio and leading charitable organizations like TEDxToronto, Canadian Wildlife Federation and Free the Children (WE Charity).
+As a Creative Director and Design Lead, Ashley has conceptualized and executed large global campaigns across print, digital, social, video, web, OOH and experiential for large Canadian brands like Scotiabank, Bell Media, CBC, Virgin Radio and leading charitable organizations like TEDxToronto, Canadian Wildlife Federation and Free the Children (WE Charity).
 With a flair for editorial, she also spent over eight years as an Art Director, producing national publications for Star Media Group.

 Her design skills were most recently acquired by musical legend, Lauryn Hill for the design of her fashion collection celebrating 20 years of The Miseducation of Lauryn Hill.